6 Ways to Fix iPhone Asking for 6-Digit Passcode Instead of 4

 If these don't work after a couple of tries, stop.
 Entering the wrong code too many times will lead to a security lockout.
 It's time to move to a more effective solution.

-For iPhone 8 or later: Press and release the Volume Up button quickly, and do the same to the Volume Down button.
-Then, keep holding the Side button until you see the Apple logo.
+• For iPhone 8 or later: Press and quickly release the Volume Up button, and then the Volume Down button.
+Keep holding the Side button until you see the Apple logo.

-For iPhone 7/7 Plus: Press and hold the Volume Down and Side buttons.
-When the Apple logo appears, release both buttons.
+• For iPhone 7/7 Plus: Press and hold the Volume Down and Side buttons.
+When the Apple logo appears, release both.

 force restart your iphone